Mekuseo/Form-Validator/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank thank (Cindy Shin) the Original Owner of the design idea
+I would like to thank thank (O'reilly) the Original Owner of the design idea

 <p align="right">(<a href="#readme-top">back to top</a>)</p>